mdavoodi/www/source/blog/2015-08-17-improved-state-management-atlas.html.markdown

 ### Plain Text Difference

-Changes made to state between versions are highlighted and shown in a diff format.
+Stage changes between versions are highlighted and shown in a diff format.

 ![Terraform state diff](/images/blog/atlas-remote-state/state-diff.png)

-You can easily navigate through the history of changes made to state to understand how Terraform is operating on your infrastructure over time.
+You can easily navigate through the history of changes made to Terraform state to understand how Terraform is operating on your infrastructure over time.

 ### State Rollbacks and Raw State

-Rollback to a specific version of state, reverting changes made after that point.
+This features enables an environment to rollback to a specific version of state, reverting changes made after that point.
 This requires confirmation of the state version number.
+This can be helpful when recovering state changes or overwrites.

 ![Terraform remote state rollback](/images/blog/atlas-remote-state/rollback.png)